-Types of coughs
+Types of cough

-Children with asthma often have a cough that includes wheezing and fast breathing.
+- Children with asthma often have a cough that includes wheezing and fast breathing.

 Foreign objects in the airway

-During a cough, your child may have difficulty sleeping.
-At night, his breathing is slower and shallower.
-He may cough more to keep his lungs clear of mucus.
-This means he may need to rest more during the day.
+When your child has a cough, they may have difficulty sleeping.
+Their breathing is slower and shallower and they may need to cough during the night to keep their lungs clear of mucus.

 Offer small glasses of fluid often

 Dry air tends to make coughs worse.
-A cool mist vaporizer or humidifier in your child’s bedroom may help.
-Change the water and clean any filters at least once a day.
+A barky cough may get better after your child is exposed to humidified air, such as the steam from a shower.
+In the same way, a cool mist vaporizer or humidifier in your child’s bedroom may offer relief.
+If using a vaporizer, change the water and clean any filters at least once a day.

 Avoid smoky places